ORTools4MTEX/ORTools/README.md

 ### [Example 5](./ORTools_example5.m)
 #### Partial parent grain reconstruction to clean TWIP-TRIP steel EBSD data
 This example is of a 20% cold-rolled twinning and transformation induced plasticity (TWIP-TRIP) steel microstructure presenting with a two-step martensitic transformation in which ε martensite formed from γ austenite, and α' martensite formed from ε martensite.
-Using the [OR peak fitter](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#peakFitORs) function, we discover that two possible ORs could be in operation for the γ to α' microstructure.
-We identify that the first of them is not an actual OR but rather, an apparent OR corresponding to pixels that were misindexed as α' during map acquisition even though they notionally belong to γ.
-We use the parent phase reconstruction features in MTEX and the apparent OR to revert these misindexed points to γ.
-We then re-run the grain calculation and the OR peak fitter to show that the apparent OR was eliminated.
+Using the [OR peak fitter](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#peakFitORs) function, it is discovered that two possible ORs could be in operation for the γ to α' microstructure.
+The first OR is identified as not a real OR but rather, an "apparent" OR corresponding to pixels that were misindexed as α' during map acquisition even though they notionally belong to γ.
+The parent phase reconstruction features in MTEX and the "apparent" OR are used to revert these misindexed points to γ.
+The grain calculation and the OR peak fitter is re-run to show that the "apparent" OR was eliminated.

 *EBSD map courtesy: Pramanik et al. https://doi.org/10.1016/j.msea.2018.06.024*